yohann-kevin/scrapysneake/README.md

 If the back and ruby is not your strong point you can always contribute to the improvement of the front part, the code of which is also available on github.
 [STB front](https://github.com/yohann-kevin/STB).

 Found a bug?
-Report it on [GitHub Issues](https://github.com/yohann-kevin/scrapysneake/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and include a code sample.
-Please state which version of Phaser you are using!
+Report it on [GitHub Issues](https://github.com/yohann-kevin/scrapysneake/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) and include a code sample !
 This is vitally important.

 ## Contributor